nextflow-io/nextflow/docs/config.rst

 ================== ================
 Name                Description
 ================== ================
 cacheDir            Defines the path where Conda environments are stored.
-When using a compute cluster make sure to provide a shared file system path accessible from all computing nodes. createOptions       Defines any extra command line options supported by the ``conda create`` command.
+When using a compute cluster make sure to provide a shared file system path accessible from all compute nodes. createOptions       Defines any extra command line options supported by the ``conda create`` command.
 For details see: https://docs.conda.io/projects/conda/en/latest/commands/create.html. createTimeout       Defines the amount of time the Conda environment creation can last.
 The creation process is terminated when the timeout is exceeded (default: ``20 min``). useMamba            Uses the ``mamba`` binary instead of ``conda`` to create the conda environments.
 For details see: https://github.com/mamba-org/mamba.